PlasticRanger

 • Semi-crystalline Materials

-The molecules force squeeze them together until the temperature is dropped to their cooling point.
-The relaxation effect caused by the molecules, in turn, causes the shrinkage in the direction of flow.
+The molecules force to squeeze them together until the temperature is dropped to their cooling point.

 When the molecules are cooled to their cooling point rather than relaxing, they again try to re-align with the flow direction and recrystallize tighter than their original state.